neelsmith/Kanones.jl/quarry-pre-0.4/docs/index.md

 ### Compile a parser

-In addition to the `Kanones.Dataset` you have created, identify a directory with the core FST files (normally, this will be the `fst` directory in a copy the `Kanones.jl` github repository), and a target directory where you want to compile the transducer.
+In addition to the `Kanones.FilesDataset` you have created, identify a directory with the core FST files (normally, this will be the `fst` directory in a copy the `Kanones.jl` github repository), and a target directory where you want to compile the transducer.
 The file in that directory with the binary FST parser will be named `greek.a`.

 ```@example eg